1 Introduction

 By default, Wi-Fi on ezDV is disabled for security reasons.
 To enable it (or recover from a bad configuration), hold down the Mode and Volume Down buttons until ezDV turns on.
 This will cause ezDV to create an access point named “ezDV” followed by the last two octets of its MAC address.
 From there, you can connect your PC or mobile device to that network and open http://192.168.4.1/ in your web browser.

-If ezDV is configured to connect to an existing Wi-Fi network, you can open a web browser on a PC or mobile device connected to the same network as ezDV and enter ezDV’s IP address into the browser’s location box.
+If ezDV is configured to connect to an existing Wi-Fi network (or Ethernet), you can open a web browser on a PC or mobile device connected to the same network as ezDV and enter ezDV’s IP address into the browser’s location box.
 This IP address can typically be found in your router’s listing of connected devices; ezDV will also beep the letter “N” followed by the last octet of the IP address when it connects to the network (for example, “N100” for “192.168.1.100”).

 Alternatively, depending on your router, you can also use the configured hostname in your browser instead.
 By default, ezDV’s hostname is “ezdv”, which means that you can enter http://ezdv/ instead of its IP address.